radicallyopensecurity/password-training/course-outline/CourseOutline.md

 * How are they used?
 * How they can be attack?

-## Brief (few slides) about various storage methods in Windows/Linux/application server
+## Brief (few slides) about various storage methods in Windows/Linux/application server (15 minutes)
 ### How they are stored
 * Plain text